-A university is the last stage of your formal education.
-It is a link way between a schooling life and a working life.
-You definitely want to choose the correct path that leads you to a good and successful career after you graduate.
-At the same time, you also want to enjoy your life in a university of your choice.
-Hence you may be anxious about the choice of your university that is often an irreversible decision.
-Digital Senior understands your worry, but also believes that the process of choosing a university need not be daunting.
-The factors that you need to bear in mind can be divided into academic and non-academic factors and Digital Senior would like to introduce you a few important academic considerations first.
+You may hence be anxious about your choice of university, which is often an irreversible decision.
+We understand your worry but also believe that the process of choosing a university need not be daunting.
+The factors that”ll you need to bear in mind can be divided into academic and non-academic factors, and Digital Senior would like to introduce to you a few important academic considerations first.

-How Strong is the Department of your Major?
+How Strong is the Department of your (intended) Major?

 The first factor that you need to consider is the academic strength of the department offering your desired major.
-Each of the four universities has different academic reputations in different majors.
-SMU has a particular focus on business in a general sense and many students, even those taking non-business majors, share some of the basic business acumen.
+Each of the six local universities has different academic reputations in different majors.
+SMU has a particular focus on business in a general sense and many students, even those taking non-business majors, will cover basic business concepts.

-NTU, on the other hand, offers many niche programs such as Education, Sport science, Arts & design, philosophy and Renaissance Engineering that are not found in other universities.
-If you have a special interest to learn about a certain specialized field, NTU can help you to fulfill that aspiration.
+NTU, on the other hand, offers many niche programs such as Education, Sports Science, Arts & Design, Philosophy and Renaissance Engineering that are not found in other universities.
+If you have a special interest to learn about a certain specialized field, NTU can help you to fulfil that aspiration.
 NUS offers many traditionally prestigious courses such as dentistry, law, pharmacy and medicine.

-In terms of strength of majors, NTU boasts the strongest communication studies program in Singapore based on 2014 QS world subject ranking.
+In terms of the strength of majors, NUS boasts the strongest communication studies program in Singapore based on 2021’s QS World University ranking by subject as well as ShanghaiRanking’s Global Ranking of Academic Subjects.
 NUS, as one of the leading universities in Asia, has a more balanced academic environment.
 Many of its engineering programs are ranked among the top 10 in the world whereas its IT, humanities and finance courses are also highly looked upon.

-SUTD, the rising star dedicated to the fusion of technology and designs, may be a perfect fit for students with an inclination for applying arts, designs, technology and engineering to make a better world.
+SUTD, the rising star dedicated to the fusion of technology and design, may be a perfect fit for students with an inclination for applying arts, designs, technology and engineering to make “a better world by design”.
+They have also been noted to appreciate students with passion and entrepreneurial spirit, and strongly encouraging students to pursue side projects and passions through Fifth Row activities.

-We even have universities collaborating.
-For example, A new dual degree program, SUTD-SMU dual degree in technology and management was launched last year.
-To increase the university places, we have UniSIM and SIT in the picture now.
+We even have universities collaborating!
+For example, a dual degree program, SUTD-SMU dual degree in Technology and Management was launched in 2013.
+Since then, other programs like the SUTD-Duke-NUS Special Track have been introduced.
+To increase university places, we also have SUSS and SIT in the picture now.

 Having discussed the academic strengths of respective universities, it is worth emphasizing that such strengths are not absolute.
 So what else do we need to bear in mind?